MonoSudji/MonoSudji/README.md

 - **Walto:**
   - Developed and maintained various Minecraft plugins using Spigot, significantly enhancing gameplay experiences.
   - Achieved significant automation in task management, improving efficiency and reducing manual workload.
+  - Contributed to the development of a company website, implementing key features and ensuring a smooth user experience.
   - Completed approximately 10 projects on Upwork, focusing on the Spring framework.
 Projects included e-commerce platforms, RESTful APIs, and various web applications, demonstrating expertise in Spring Boot, Spring Security, and Hibernate.

 ### Fundamental Skills